Rosalinda Serfaty

 Rosalinda Raquel Serfaty Rosenstock (born April 24, 1965, in Buenos Aires) is an Argentine-born Venezuelan television and theater actress of Moroccan Jewish and Berber Moroccan origin.

 Biography

 Rosalinda was born to Jewish parents Jaime Serfaty, her father, and mother, Mina Rosenstock.
 Her family moved to Venezuela from Argentina when she was 7 years old.
 Her artistic career began when she was about to finish high school when she enrolled in Escuela de Danza Contemporánea de Caracas (Caracas School of Contemporary Dance).
 While pursuing her artistic career, she continued her studies in Social Communication at the Universidad Católica Andrés Bello.
-While at university, she began doing modelling jobs in order to help out with her finances and studies.
+While at university, she began doing modeling jobs in order to help out with her finances and studies.

 After trying to get on television, her first acting role came in 1989 as the protagonist of the telenovela produced by Venevisión titled La Revancha.
 Her next acting role was playing the villain in the telenovela Mundo de Fieras on the same channel.